arguello/arguello.github.io/_posts/2015-02-01-daddy-daughter-racketeering.md

 ###Wait, Aren't Lisps Supposed to be Hard?

-Lisps seem to have reputations as relatively hard-to-learn languages wielded by [aliens](http://lispers.org) and/or artificially intelligent academic mathematician PhDs (often one and the same), and I wasn't ready to commit without further research.
+Lisps appear to have reputations as relatively hard-to-learn languages wielded by [aliens](http://lispers.org) and/or artificially intelligent academic mathematician PhDs (often one and the same), and I wasn't ready to commit without further research.

 My first foray into Racket was through the traditional **Hello World** program: